Why Snape Kills Dumbledore In Harry Potter And The Half-Blood Prince

 Why Snape was called the Half-Blood Prince

-"Half-Blood Prince" has the strangest title in the series, because it's the only book where the title refers to a relatively minor subplot.
-Throughout the book, Harry is suddenly excelling in his Potions class because of a textbook he found that was annotated by a mysterious former student who called himself the Half-Blood Prince.
-Harry puts a mild amount of effort into uncovering this person's identity, but for the most part, he's focused on the more imminent threat of Draco being up to something and Voldemort taking over the wizarding world in the background.
+Throughout "Half-Blood Prince," Harry is suddenly excelling in his Potions class because of a textbook he found that was annotated by a mysterious former student who called himself the Half-Blood Prince.
 This subplot is even more of an afterthought in the movie; because all the films had far less screen time available to focus on the classwork side of things, the mystery of whose textbook Harry was using was barely a factor at all.

-Still, here's why the reveal works well in the book, and why a TV show could probably also do it justice: Snape calls himself the Half-Blood Prince because he, like Harry and Voldemort, is a half-blood wizard.
+Snape calls himself the Half-Blood Prince because he, like Harry and Voldemort, is a half-blood wizard.
 Half-bloods are the most common type of wizard in this universe, being people who have at least one muggle-born ancestor, but they're still considered by full-blood wizards like the Malfoys as a step-down.
-Although Harry is totally fine with having muggle grandparents on his mother's side, both Snape and Voldemort are deeply ashamed of their muggle fathers.
+Although Harry is totally fine with his lineage, both Snape and Voldemort are deeply ashamed of their muggle fathers.

 But whereas Voldemort copes with his half-blood status by killing his father, Snape chooses the more typical teen route of giving himself a broody nickname in his diary.
 He calls himself Half-Blood Prince because his mother's surname was Prince; it's basically his way of saying, "Yes, I may be a half-blood, but I'm way more of a Prince than a Snape."